-GMLC may be configured with an LMF ID, irrelevant to any LCS client/AF.
-When the GMLC receives a MT location request from LCS client/AF, GMLC determines the LMF ID for all LCS client/AF.
+GMLC may have configuration with one or several dedicated LMF ID(s), irrelevant to any LCS client/AF.
+When the GMLC receives a MT location request from LCS client/AF, GMLC only determines the LMF ID within the configuration for all LCS client/AF.

-AMF may be configured locally a mapping table of UE identity e.g. MSISDN and LMF address.
-When receiving a MO-LR, AMF determines LMF based on local configuration.